Frequently Asked Questions (FAQs)

-A: There are five residence halls on campus: Heritage Hall, Rushton Hall, Mohawk Hall, Smith Hall and our newest Residence Hall, Grasse River Suites (GRS).
+A: There are five residence halls on campus: Heritage Hall, Rushton Hall, Mohawk Hall, Smith Hall and our newest Residence Hall, Kennedy Hall.
 Each of the residence halls has a full time professional staff person, known as a Residence Hall Director, who has a Bachelor's or Master's degree and lives in the front part of the building.

 The Residence Hall Directors, or "RD's", are in charge of not only the students in the building, but also the Resident Assistants, or "RA's," who are the student staff.
 Most buildings have an RA per floor, although some RA's govern two floors.
 The RA's are in charge of building a community on the floor and in the building, as well as enforcing the Student Code of Conduct and presenting programs.